cockroachdb/docs/src/current/_includes/v23.1/start-in-docker/mac-linux-steps.md

 When SQL and inter-node traffic are separated, some client commands need to be modified with a `--host` flag or a `--uri` connection string.
 Some commands, such as `cockroach init`, default to port 26257 but must use the inter-node traffic port (the `--listen-addr` or `--advertise-addr`) rather than the SQL traffic port when traffic is separated.
 {{site.data.alerts.end}}

-1. {% include_cached new-in.html version="v23.1" %}Optionally, on each node, set the `COCKROACH_ARGS` environment variable to the string of arguments to use when starting CockroachDB.
+1. {% include new-in.md version="v23.1" %}Optionally, on each node, set the `COCKROACH_ARGS` environment variable to the string of arguments to use when starting CockroachDB.
 If `COCKROACH_ARGS` is set, its value is automatically passed to the `cockroach` command, and any additional arguments to the `cockroach` command are ignored.

 1. Start the first node and configure it to listen on `roach1:26257` for SQL clients and `roach1:8080` for the DB Console and to publish these ports, and to use `roach1:26357`for inter-node traffic.
 The Docker host will forward traffic to a published port to the publishing container.
 CockroachDB starts in insecure mode and a `certs` directory is not created.